nickdunn/form-controls/README.markdown

 In the above example, multiple selected options can be achieved by passing XML to the `value` parameter.
 Only the node text value is used (no attributes).

-The `options` parameter accepts any XML: an XPath expression as the `select` attribute, a child `xsl:copy-of`, hard-coded, or a combination of the latter:
+The `options` parameter accepts only XML: an XPath expression as the `select` attribute, a child `xsl:copy-of`, hard-coded, or a combination of the latter:

 	<xsl:with-param name="options">
 		<option value="">Select a country:</option>